Training-free Truthfulness Detection via Sparse MLP Value Vectors: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have achieved impressive performance across a broad range of tasks \cite{brown2020languagemodelsfewshotlearners,openai2024gpt4technicalreport}.
-However, they often produce factually incorrect content—a phenomenon known as hallucination—which can mislead users and undermine trust in real-world applications.
-These risks have motivated growing interest in detecting the truthfulness of model-generated content as a means of mitigating hallucinations.
+Large Language Models (LLMs) have demonstrated strong empirical performance across a wide range of natural language tasks \cite{brown2020languagemodelsfewshotlearners,openai2024gpt4technicalreport}.
+Despite these advances, LLMs are known to generate factually incorrect or unsupported statements, commonly referred to as hallucinations.
+Such behavior poses challenges for reliability and safety, motivating substantial interest in methods for assessing the truthfulness of model-generated content.

-Most prior work approaches this goal by training probes on internal activations of LLMs to classify content as truthful or untruthful \cite{azaria-mitchell-2023-internal,marks2024the,li2023inferencetime,liu-etal-2024-universal,yuksekgonul2024attention,chuang-etal-2024-lookback}.
-However, these methods require large amounts of labeled data and domain-specific training, limiting their scalability and generalization to out-of-distribution (OOD) data \cite{liu-etal-2024-universal, du2024haloscope}.

-To address these challenges, \citet{ho2025novo} recently proposed NoVo, a training-free method that detects truthfulness by measuring the norms of attention output—serving as statistical indicators derived directly from the model.
-While effective, NoVo focuses exclusively on attention mechanisms, implicitly assuming that other components, such as the MLP module, do not encode similarly informative signals.
-This assumption may overlook important opportunities.
-The MLP module is a core component of Transformer models and has been interpreted as key-value memories \cite{geva-etal-2021-transformer}.
-Prior work shows that its value vectors support factual recall and encode interpretable token-level concepts \cite{geva-etal-2022-transformer,dai-etal-2022-knowledge}, suggesting that they may also capture higher-level properties such as content truthfulness.

-Motivated by this possibility, we investigate whether certain value vectors within MLP modules correlate with the truthfulness of content.
-Our analysis reveals that some value vectors exhibit consistent activation patterns when processing truthful versus untruthful contents—either increasing or decreasing in activation magnitude.
-We refer to these as argmax and argmin patterns.
-These value vectors are most prominent in the middle and final layers of the model.
-While they encode content-level truthfulness, they do not correspond to interpretable token-level concepts, suggesting that their signals are encoded in a more abstract and distributed manner.

-Building on these findings, we propose TruthV, a simple and interpretable training-free method for truthfulness detection.
-TruthV treats each selected value vector as an individual predictor and ensembles their outputs.
-Specifically, for each input, it identifies the candidate answer that yields the highest (or lowest) activation under the argmax or argmin pattern.
-The final prediction is obtained by aggregating these individual predictions across all selected value vectors.
-On the NoVo benchmark, TruthV achieves an average accuracy of 70.33\%, substantially outperforming both NoVo (61.67\%) and log-likelihood baselines (49.25\%).
-These results demonstrate that MLP modules—despite being previously overlooked—encode rich signals that support truthfulness detection without additional training.
+Most existing approaches formulate truthfulness detection as a supervised probing problem, where classifiers are trained on LLM's internal activations to predict output truthfulness \cite{azaria-mitchell-2023-internal,marks2024the,li2023inferencetime,liu-etal-2024-universal,yuksekgonul2024attention,chuang-etal-2024-lookback}.
+While these studies demonstrate that internal representations can encode useful signals, probing can requires substantial labeled data and classifier training \cite{du2024haloscope,park2025steer}.
+Moreover, it often struggles to generalize to out-of-distribution (OOD) data samples and may require additional training when applied to new tasks \cite{burns2023discovering,marks2024the,ch-wang-etal-2024-androids,liu-etal-2024-universal}.